 Esther Felicitas Huss, born in the Black Forest, Germany.

 In January 2019, Esther relocated away from London to the small hamlet of North Blyth in Northumberland.
 This geographical move provides the ground for fresh creative ventures.
 Esther was awarded a Creative Development Grant by the Arts Council England, supporting her research into creative processes, and her own personal methodologies when making work.
-She has just returned form a week-long trip to Ireland, spending time with world-renowned choreographer and director Michael Keegan-Dolan.
+Following a week-long trip to Ireland, spending time with world-renowned choreographer and director Michael Keegan-Dolan, Esther is now venturing into developing her own work, most recently collaborating with Northumberland based Visual Artist Claudia Sacher.

 Since graduating in 2003, Esther's dance career involves both performing on stage to making work, with a passion for improvisation and interdisciplinary work.
 Esther is an Associate Artist of the Dance Research Studio founded by Jacky Lansley, award winner of the Jane Attenborough Award for her outstanding contribution to dance.